kunitoki/LuaBridge3/Manual.md

 1 - Introduction
 ================

 [LuaBridge](https://github.com/kunitoki/LuaBridge3) is a lightweight and dependency-free library for mapping data, functions, and classes back and forth between C++ and [Lua](http://wwww.lua.org), a powerful, fast, lightweight, embeddable scripting language.
 LuaBridge has been tested and works with Lua 5.1.5, 5.2.4, 5.3.6 and 5.4.4.
-It also works transparently with [LuaJIT](http://luajit.org/) 2.x onwards and for the first time also with [Luau](https://luau-lang.org/) 0.556 onwards.
+It also works transparently with [LuaJIT](http://luajit.org/) 2.x onwards and for the first time also with [Luau](https://luau-lang.org/) 0.556 onwards and [Ravi](https://github.com/dibyendumajumdar/ravi) 1.0-beta11.

 LuaBridge is usable from a compliant C++17 and offers the following features:

 * [MIT Licensed](http://www.opensource.org/licenses/mit-license.html), no usage restrictions!
 * Headers-only: No Makefile, no .cpp files, just one `#include` and one header file (optional) !
-* Works with ANY lua version out there (PUC-Lua, LuaJIT, Luau, you name it).
+* Works with ANY lua version out there (PUC-Lua, LuaJIT, Luau, Ravi, you name it).
 * Simple, light, and nothing else needed.
 * No macros, settings, or configuration scripts needed.
 * Supports different object lifetime management models.